 Later that same day, I had to give a talk of my own.
 I had persuaded Stuart Hameroff, an anesthesiologist who had been organizing these meetings in Tucson since 1994, to allot me 25 minutes in a small room during a concurrent session, which took place at the same time as other sessions.
 In my writings I had mocked Hameroff for his aggressive promotion of quantum theories of consciousness.
 He hadn’t been eager to let me speak, but I wore him down.

 Now I was dreading giving the talk.
-A dozen years of teaching has eased but not eliminated my life-long stage fright.
+A dozen years of teaching have eased but not eliminated my life-long stage fright.
 Flipping through the conference schedule, looking for something to distract me, I experienced mild synchronicity when I discovered that Stephen Laberge was speaking.
 He is an authority on lucid dreams, during which you become aware that you are dreaming.
 In the 1970s Laberge showed that lucid dreamers could communicate with the outside world by moving their eyes, which unlike most other body parts are not immobilized in REM sleep.

 In 1994 I spent several days with LaBerge in California while researching an article about him.4 I had had lucid dreams as a youth, and I tried to have more while working on my article about LaBerge, so I could supplement my objective reporting with first-person color.
 I went to bed thinking about lucid dreams, and I kept a dream journal.
 I fell asleep in his lab while hooked up to an electroencephalograph.